mapkyca/KnownFlickrImport/README.md

 At time of writing you'll need to use my dev branch of the Flickr plugin (https://github.com/mapkyca/flickr/tree/extra-info) and reconnect your account in order to get an NSID (you may also need to log out and in again).

+**Video entries are present, but no video is displayed**

+At time of writing there's a bug in base Known, you need to apply the following patch: https://github.com/idno/idno/pull/657

 See
 ---
  * Author: Marcus Povey <http://www.marcus-povey.co.uk>